 - 1 cup 2% milk

-- Arrange in a 9 X 13 inch baking dish and roast for 25-35 minutes, until they are soft.
+- Roast - Arrange in a 9 X 13-inch baking dish and roast for 25-35 minutes, until the veggies are soft.

-- Add the milk gradually over the course of several minutes, whisking so that the flour doesn't clump.
-Cook until slightly thickened, then stir in 3/4 cup of the shredded cheese.
-Remove from heat when cheese has melted in and sauce is thickened.
+- Prepare Cheese Sauce - While vegetables are roasting, make the cheese sauce: In a medium pan, melt the butter over medium heat.
+Whisk in the sage, nutmeg, salt, and flour.
+Add the milk gradually over the course of several minutes, whisking so that the flour doesn't clump.
+Cook until slightly thickened, then stir in ¾ cup of the shredded cheese.
+Remove from heat when the cheese has melted in and sauce is thickened.